Kotkoa/my-cv/index.md

 ### ABOUT ME

-Frontend Developer with 6 years of experience developing web applications, focusing on the Front-end side with JS and React.
-I've worked on projects primarily from the USA, and Singapore, participating in worldwide teams.
+Frontend Developer with 6+ years of experience developing web applications, focusing on the Front-end side, and developing scalable, efficient, and high-performance applications.
+I've worked on projects primarily from the USA, and Singapore, participating in worldwide teams to deliver robust software solutions.

 I enjoy creating visually accurate website layouts, and translating designers' concepts from Figma into JSX code for React applications.
-I have extensive experience with fields and forms, starting from collecting user data (e.g., JSON-Forms), through validation (e.g., Yup), to submitting it to the server (REST, GraphQL API).
+Skilled at implementing RESTful, GraphQL APIs.
+I am committed to staying updated with emerging technologies and best practices in software engineering.

-Currently, I am seeking remote employment opportunities with teams from the USA or Europe, or local opportunities in and around Valencia, Spain.
+Currently, I am seeking remote employment opportunities with international teams, or local opportunities in and around Valencia, Spain.
 Open to various employment forms, including full-time positions, contract work, or B2B arrangements.

 ### EXPERIENCE